-We denote the two receiving states as places of the names Register and Done (Figure 3).
-These place serve as a receipt locations for messages, after processing by the transitions T1 and T2, respectively.
-As no message is ever received into the initial state, we do not include a corresponding place.
-Instead, we use a a source place, called In.
+We denote the two receiving states as places of the same names (Figure 2).
+Places here represent receipt locations for messages.
+As no message is ever received in the initial state, we do not include a corresponding place.
+Instead, we use a source place.
 This is implicit in the DFA representation.
-It must serve as input to every transition, and could represent the input pool for the entire collection of conversations, or just this one.
+It must serve as input to every action, and could represent the input pool for the entire collection of conversations, or just this one.
 Note that the source has links to every place, but there is no path corresponding to the flow of state transitions, as in the DFA-based model.

-The match conditions on the various arcs of the DFA are implemented by transitions preceding each existing place.
+The match conditions on the various arcs of the DFA we represent by actions preceding each existing place.
 Note that this one-to-one correspondence is not necessary.
-Transitions may conditionally place tokens in different places, and several transitions may concurrently deposit tokens in the same place.
+Actions may conditionally place tokens in different places, and several actions may concurrently deposit tokens in the same place.